Life in Arizona

 What About the Three R's?
 Readin', 'Rittin, 'Rithmetic

-- University of Arizona (Medical School located in downtown Phoenix and Tucson)
+- University of Arizona (Medical Schools located in downtown Phoenix and Tucson)

 - Northern Arizona University (skiing in the winter and cooler in the summer)